 In 2011, he ran for a seat on the Indianapolis City/County Council on the Libertarian ticket.
-He is a member of the Rosslyn Chapel Trust, the Heartland Film Festival, the Indiana Historical Society, the Indiana Historic Landmarks Foundation, the U.S. Capitol Historical Society; the Alliance Française; the Intercollegiate Studies Institute; the Authors Guild; and a lifetime member of the Indiana Railway Museum, where he learned to drive a train before he could drive a car.
+He is a member of the Rosslyn Chapel Trust; the Heartland Film Festival; the Indiana Historical Society; the Indiana Historic Landmarks Foundation; the U.S. Capitol Historical Society; the Alliance Française; the Intercollegiate Studies Institute; the Authors Guild; and a lifetime member of the Indiana Railway Museum, where he learned to drive a train before he could drive a car.